 - Check wall switches first if an outlet is not working.
 Next, check the breaker.
 If you experience loss of power to any kitchen, bath, garage or exterior outlet then a GFCI/AFCI breaker has likely tripped.
 Search for the tripped GFCI/AFCI and reset.
 The reset button for garage and exterior receptacles are sometimes located inside the main breaker box or in one of your systems sub-panels.

 - Call an electrician ASAP if an outlet produces a burning smell, noise, is warm to the touch or has scorch marks.

 - 4x per year: Test each G/AFCI.

-- 1x per year: Check the cover plate surrounding each outlet as it can break and need to be replaced, or the screws may come loose and need tightening.
-Do not overtighten the screws!
-Outlets have nothing repairable on their interiors.
-Replace any outlet that operates poorly, breaks or feels warn to the touch.
+- 1x per year: Check the cover plate surrounding each outlet.
+Replace any cracked or broken covers.
+Tighten any screws that may have come loose.
+Do not over-tighten the screws!
+Outlets are not repairable.
+Replace defective outlets that operate poorly, break or feel warn to the touch.

-- Replace GFCI’s and AFCI’s older than 8 years.
+- Replace any GFCI’s and AFCI’s older than 6 years.
 Get new replacements here.